DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 8

 (Explain what you have built with d3 and other tools including framework, and node, pythons tools, etc. you used.)
+We are using vue.js as the framework of the web application.
+BootstrapVue is also used for making the application responsive, mobile friendly.
+For plotting the beautiful curve of the flight path, we applied turf.js.

 ## Slide 9